ekuiter/torte/README.md

 [^15]: DIMACS files produced by FeatJAR and FeatureIDE do not contain additional variables (i.e., equivalence is preserved).
 Currently, this behavior is not configurable.

+[^16]: Feature models and formulas produced by kconfigreader have nondeterministic clause order.
+This does not impact semantics, but it possibly influences the efficiency of solvers.

 ## Predefined Experiments